Provider support

 Gmail — folders vs labels: Gmail uses a flat label system rather than hierarchical folders.
 "Move" is implemented as label add/remove.
 Native copy is not available via the Gmail REST API.

-Permanent delete: Gmail and Outlook move to Trash when you delete — permanent expunge is not exposed by their APIs.
+Permanent delete: Gmail moves to Trash when you delete — permanent expunge is not exposed by their APIs.
 IMAP providers (Fastmail, iCloud, Yahoo, Zoho, Yandex, Generic) support both trash and hard expunge.

 Ready to connect your inbox?